 An individual's liability to tax in the UK is determined by his residence, ordinary residence and domicile status.
 The terms "resident", "ordinarily resident" and "domiciled" are not defined in UK legislation and so it is necessary to rely on case law and the practice of the Inland Revenue.
 The following is the broad position.
 An individual is treated as being resident in the UK for any fiscal year (6th April in one year to 5th April in the next year) if he is present in the UK for 183 or more days; or he visits the UK regularly and after four years his visits average 91 days or more; or he comes to the UK with the intention of making regular visits; or his home has been abroad and he intends to come to live in the UK permanently, or to remain in the UK for three years or more.
 Ordinary Residence is roughly equivalent to habitual residence, and an individual is treated as being ordinarily resident in the UK from the date of arrival, if it is clear that he intends to remain in the UK for three years or more; or from the beginning of the tax year in which a decision is made to remain in the UK for three years or more; or from the beginning of the fifth year, if he visits the UK regularly, and after four years his visits average 91 days or more.
 Unlike residence, it is not possible to have more than one domicile at any one time, and it is not the same as nationality.
 Essentially, it is the place where an individual has his permanent home, and has the strongest cultural, economic and family links, and where he ultimately intends to reside.
 Domicile can have a very significant effect on UK tax liabilities, as it enables resident, but non-UK domiciled individuals, to legally avoid UK tax on income and capital gains arising overseas if they are not remitted to the UK.
-In addition, subject to the special residence rules, non-UK domiciled individuals are not chargeable to inheritance tax on non-UK situated assets.
+However, the Government has released a consultation paper in which these rules are subject to significant modifications commencing on 6 April 2008.
+Subject to the special residence rules, non-UK domiciled individuals are not chargeable to inheritance tax on non-UK situated assets.
 UK domiciled individuals are however assessable on their worldwide income.

-2. Individual Tax Rates (for the tax year 2006/2007)
+Individual Tax Rates (for the tax year 2007/2008)

 Band of Taxable Income %

-£1-£2,150 10
+£1-£2,230 10

-£2,151-£33,300 22 (1)
+£2,231-£34,600 22 (1)

-over £33,300 40 (2)
+over £34,600 40 (2)